yuu0007/sadamoru/README.md

 Sadamoru is a discord bot that wants to fulfill your discord needs!

 ### Setup
-First, run `git clone https://github.com/yuu0007/sadamoru.git`
+First, run `git clone https://github.com/yuu0007/sadamoru.git` in your terminal to clone the repository.

 Next, run `npm i` on your terminal to install the bot dependencies.